 Much of the Australian guitar repertoire is focused around landscapes, yet almost all of the existing works are inspired by locations in the Eastern States of Australia.
-West Australian Landscapes is a commissioning project which seeks to rectify the underrepresentation of Western Australian culture and landscape in the Australian guitar music canon.
+West Australian Landscapes was a commissioning project which sought to rectify the underrepresentation of Western Australian culture and landscape in the Australian guitar music canon.
+Supported by a grant from the Department of Local Government, Sport and Cultural Industries, three new works for classical guitar quartet were commissioned, each inspired by some aspect of the Western Australian landscape.

 Perth Guitar Quartet